 - Cagli buildings are historic and codes do not require ADA compliance

-Expenses estimated at $1,800 including airfare, full scholarships are available for those who qualify through funding from Mayor David Condon’s Our Town Gala.
+Expenses estimated at $2,600 including airfare, ground transportation, meals and activity fees.
+Partial scholarships are needs based and available for those who qualify through funding from Mayor Condon’s Our Town Gala.
+To be eligible for this scholarship you must attend a high school in the City of Spokane.